nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 **Parameter Definitions for `trim_galore`:**

 * `--gzip` - gzip compress the output(s)
 * `--cores` - number of cores to use (this value is dependent on the number of threads available on the system running trim galore)
 * `--phred33` - instructs cutadapt to use ASCII+33 quality scores as Phred scores for quality trimming
 * `--rrbs` - specific trimming suitable for RRBS data generated with MspI digestion only
 * `-a` - specific adapter sequence to be trimmed off of forward or single reads (applicable for libraries prepared with the NuGEN ovation kit)
 * `-a2` - specific adapter sequence to be trimmed off of reverse reads (applicable for libraries prepared with the NuGEN ovation kit)
 * `--paired` - specifies data are paired-end
 * `--output_dir` - the output directory to store results
 * `--clip_R1` - number of bases to trim off the 5' end of each R1 read (optional, for use with library prep kits that use random priming, such as TruSeq(EpiGnome))
 * `--clip_R2` - number of bases to trim off the 5' end of each R2 read (optional, for use with library prep kits that use random priming, such as TruSeq(EpiGnome))
 * `--three_prime_clip_R1` - number of bases to trim off the 3' end of each R1 read AFTER adapter trimming. (optional, for use with library prep kits that use random priming, such as TruSeq(EpiGnome))
 * `--three_prime_clip_R2` - number of bases to trim off the 3' end of each R2 read AFTER adapter trimming. (optional, for use with library prep kits that use random priming, such as TruSeq(EpiGnome))
-* positional arguments represent the input read files, 2 of them if paired-end data
+* `sample-1_raw.fastq.gz` or `sample-1_R1_raw.fastq.gz sample-1_R2_raw.fastq.gz` – the input reads are specified as
+  positional arguments, paired-end read files are listed pairwise such that the forward reads (\*R1_raw.fastq.gz) are immediately followed by the respective reverse reads (\*R2_raw.fastq.gz)

 **Parameter Definitions for `trimRRBSdiversityAdaptCustomers.py `:**

-- `-1` - forward or single input reads
+- `-1` - forward or single input read file
-- `-2` - reverse reads if paired-end data
+- `-2` - reverse read file if data is paired-end

 **Input Data:**